jvde-github/AIS-catcher/README.md

 ### Development branch

 - Enable RTLSDR biastee switch in pre-build Windows binaries
 - Experimental feature to add a simple droop compensation filter for downsampling, activated with ``-go DROOP_COMPENSATION on``.
 Let me know how this works for you.
 The filters are empirical but idea is to further refine them and use in the base case.
+Biggest positive impact I see with AirSpy mini at 10Mhz.
+Less so if a decimation with a factor 3 is part of the downsampler.
 Comparison of various downsamplers in one run can be done with the command:
 ```console
 AIS-catcher -v -b -q -m 2 -m 2 -go SOXR on -m 2 -go DROOP_COMPENSATION on
 ```